cloud-atlas-ai/obsidian-ics/README.md

 This only works with the Daily Note or [Periodic Notes](https://github.com/liamcain/obsidian-periodic-notes) plugins: specifically it gets the date to search for events during from the currently open daily note.

-## Development state

-This works, though I recently fixed some issues with timezone offsets and missing recurring events.
-As soon as I get a few days to confirm this fixes, I'll work on submitting it to the Obsidian Community plugin marketplace.
-PRs and other help welcome!

 ## Installation

 This plugin is in the community plugin browser in Obsidian.
 Search for ICS and you can install it from there.